SonyaMoisset/MOOC-JS-Responsive-Website-Development-and-Design-Specialization/README.md

 ###03/12/2015
 - Finished Week 1 | Course Overview and Introduction to Meteor in Course 3 | Introduction to Meteor.js Development

+###04/12/2015
+- Finished Week 2 | Databases and collections in Course 3 | Introduction to Meteor.js Development